-- "(c) For purposes of this section only, the term "mentally ill person" means a person who has a mental illness, but does not include a person committed to a private or public hospital in the District of Columbia by order of the court in a criminal proceeding.". - (ff) Section 21-590 is amended to read as follows:
+- "(3) Except in the case of psychiatrists, physicians, or qualified psychologists employed by the United States or the District of Columbia, are professionally or officially connected with the hospital or are employed on a contract basis by the Department.". - (2) Subsection (b) is amended by striking the phrase "alleged mentally ill". - (ff) Section 21-586 is amended by adding a new subsection (c) to read as follows: - "(c) For purposes of this section only, the term "mentally ill person" means a person who has a mental illness, but does not include a person committed to a private or public hospital in the District of Columbia by order of the court in a criminal proceeding.".

+(gg) A new section 21-589.01 is added to read as follows: